HBNetwork/django-boilerplate/README.md

-# Django-boilerplate with App Core Configured - HBNetwork
+# Django-boilerplate with App Core Configured and start base index in bootstrap 5.3 - HBNetwork

-Following the instructions bellow to create a fast project Django configured with a app core.
+Following the instructions bellow to create a fast project Django configured with a app core and bootstrap (5.3).

 ### Deploy a fully configured Django Application the fastest way!